jonroberts/nasaMining/readme.md

 - Vermont

 This codebase also contains a visual interface for searching and exploring the datasets using the extracted keywords, which can be found in the frontEnd/ directory.
-The front end uses D3/jQuery, and the backend server is written in node.js.
+The front end uses D3/jQuery, and the backend server is written in node.js, with the underlying data residing in a MongoDB database.

 Instructions - Keyword Extraction
 ---------------------------------